JensVL/projecten2/opdracht02/Documentatie_WISA/WISA-user-guide.md

 Destination URL: http://192.168.248.10/Bierhalle
 Validate connection and press “next”
 ```
-5. Chose configuration option "Debug" and tik boxes "Remove additional files at destination" and "Exclude files from the App_Data folder" on.
+5. Choose configuration option "Debug" and tik boxes "Remove additional files at destination" and "Exclude files from the App_Data folder" on.

 6. Press Save and Publish the Application.